konradwudkowski/personal-income/docs/tax-credits-summary.md

-The Renewal Summary object
+The Tax Credits Summary object
 ----
-  Fetch the Renewal Summary object for a given nino.
+  Fetch the Tax Credits Summary object for a given nino.

 * **URL**

-  `/income/:nino/renewal-summary/`
+  `/income/:nino/tax-credits-summary`

 * **Method:**